 Of course before we even get to the drive events…..
 All teams will do a “Social Responsibility” test.
 This will be broken into three portions.
 A Leash Communication portion.
 An Obedience portion.
 And a Liberty Portion.
 Unlike most tests, you will LOSE points for focused control during the Leash/Liberty portion.
 We allow focused heeling as a management strategy to walk your dog past the distractions.
 And, clearly if your dog has an un-resolvable issue with a trigger, an incompatible command of focus is the responsible thing to do!
 But, the ultimate goal would be for a dog to be able to make good, relaxed, decisions in these situations without the need to be “under orders”.
 We want to encourage handlers to have dogs that can play hard, AND be liveable.
 The scoring reflects that.
 In the Obedience portion, it is done as a more traditional test of verbal command obedience.
 Here is where we WANT to see the focused control Obedience is associated with.
 An SR Title must be earned by every dog, BEFORE being allowed to move on to the drive events.

 We at Paws also run classes for Social Responsibility frequently, check out our group training tab for start dates!

 We encourage relationship centered, motivational training.
 Teams can lose points, or be fouled out for dogs showing avoidance.
 And, handlers can be disqualified at any point, at any event, or anywhere at the show at all, for any harsh or abusive treatment.

 Lets talk club fees.

-In order to provide the best possible experience we ask for a small fee to help replace tug toys, equipment, space rentals and training!
+In order to provide the best possible experience we ask for a small fee to help replace tug toys, equipment, space rentals and trainer support!

 Club Meetings & Events